jnblanchet/CoralMe/README.md

 - **Segmentation**: tools for region extraction.
 - **Region refinement**: tools that improve an existing rough or incomplete segmentation.
 - **Annotation**: machine learning tools that extract features, and predict classes.
-- **Communication**: Unrelated to coral annotation.
+- **Communication**: unrelated to coral annotation.
 It contains everything related to the CoralMe server, RPC protocol, and JSON encoding.

 Some important classes and scripts for developers:
 - **startServer.m**: script that launches the CoralMe RPC server.
 - Communication.**RemoteCallServer** is the server class.
 It handles data encoding.
-It returns basic types (double, int) as well as images in the form base64 jpeg (for MxNx3 matrices) or png (if a 4th transparency channel exists).
+It handles basic types (double, int, string) as well as images in the form base64 JPEG (for MxNx3 matrices) or PNG (if a 4th transparency channel exists).
 The class may require improvements in the future to support new data types.

 - Communication.**Context** is the session context.
 The context includes the image that is currently being processed and its segmentation.
-It also routes external calls to the proper class using the with the context parameter.
-See the **coralMeFactory.m** script to see which classes are supported, and how instantiation is performed.
+It also routes external calls to the proper class using the context parameters.
+See the **coralMeFactory.m** script for a list of the supported classes (that can be queried remotely), and how instantiation is performed.
 - **coralMeFactory.m** creates session-specific objects.
 For simplicity and security, only object listed in the factory can be remotely queried.
 From the outside, classes are seen as static (e.g. a call to any session-instance would be "ClassName.method(args)"), but within MATLAB, there is 1 instance per class per session.
 Only a class’ public methods can be called.

 # Quickstart (running the Web demo)